-With Florida’s beautiful weather, it’s common for drivers to share our busy roadways with runners and bicyclists, and – when safety is ignored – results can disastrous.
+With Florida’s beautiful weather, it’s common for drivers to share our busy roadways with runners and bicyclists.
+Bicycling accidents and pedestrian safety are at risk, and – when safety is ignored – results can disastrous.
 In fact, in 2007 and 2009, Florida had the highest number of bicycle deaths in the country.

 Here are some cycling tips to keep you safe on the road: